CAV-Research-Lab/SACLA/README.md

 We recommend using environments from the Gymnasium robotics benchmark or `InvertedPendulum-v4` however you can easily modify the chosen equilibrium state in `lyap_func_InvertedPendulum.py` to extend to other non goal-conditioned environments.

-There should be some updates coming soon so if you would like to collaberate or have any suggestions please feel free to reach out.
+There should be some updates coming soon as we refactor the codebase!
+If you would like to collaberate or have any suggestions please feel free to reach out.

 If you would like to cite this work please use the following:
 `@ X`